Pierre Galet: Biography

 Pierre Galet was born in Monaco in 1921 and spent most his life in southern France.
 During World War II, Galet hid from the German authorities at the École Nationale Supérieure Agronomique de Montpellier.
 There he spent extensive amounts of time among the Department of Viticulture's Vitis collection which included samples of grapevines from across the globe.
 While there he was able to study the differences and learn about the different varieties.

 After the war, Galet would accept a teaching position at the École Nationale Supérieure Agronomique de Montpellier where from 1946-1989, he was at the forefront of advances in ampelography and was the mentor to several of the leading ampelographers of the late 20th century.
 Among his students was Paul Truel, who would categorize and identify several wine grapes varieties in Australia and Portugal.
 In addition to teaching, Galet traveled to wine regions in the United States, South America, Cyprus, North Africa, Asia and throughout Europe identifying grape varieties and settling legal disputes involving them.

 One such legal dispute involved the European Union regulations banning the use of American Vitis Labrusca vines, such as Isabella and Noah, in European vineyards.
 Galet has long been an advocate against forcing the mandatory uprooting of these vines, believing the ban is anachronistic.

 Discoveries and findings

 Through the course of his work, Galet has identified over 100 distinct grape varieties belonging to the Pinot family.
 He has also identified vines across the globe that were mistakenly thought to be Pinot, long before DNA fingerprinting was widely used.
 One such occurrence happened in California in the 1980s when Galet discovered that vines labeled Pinot blanc were actually Melon de Bourgogne, a grape commonly associated with the Muscadet wines of the Loire Valley.
-These so-called "Pinot blanc" cuttings were provided by the University of California at Davis who mislabeled them.
+These so-called "Pinot blanc" cuttings were provided by the University of California, Davis who mislabeled them.
 For more on this error, see also "Melon de Bourgogne - History" at MelonDeBourgogne.com.